Malo (band): History

 A vocal section of "Suavecito" was included in the refrain of Sugar Ray's 1999 hit song, "Every Morning", which was one of Sugar Ray's most successful singles, climbing to number one on the US Billboard Modern Rock Tracks chart and the Canadian RPM Top Singles chart, becoming the latter country's second-highest-selling single of 1999.
 The chorus of the song references "Suavecito".
 Mark McGrath, Sugar Ray's frontman, says, "We referenced 'Suavecito' because growing up in California, you know, that was just like the low rider anthem.
 Any car show or swap meet you'd ever go by, you'd always hear that [song] and that just stuck in your mind."
 He added, "We actually came up with that part, and it was very similar to Malo's part.
 We were sort of imitating it, and then we said, 'Let's just leave it, we're gonna change it later.'
 It really makes the song – we think – so we just left it."

-From 1994 to 1996, Malo was joined by new lead singer Martin Cantu.
-In 1995, Malo released Señorita on GNP Crescendo Records.
-The title track of the CD was co-written by Damon Bartlett and Martin Cantu, who, like previous band members, also grew up in the San Francisco Mission District.
-Martin went on to write the first single, "Take My Breath Away", along with co-writer Damon Bartlett and two other songs, "More Than Friends" and "Malo Ya Llego", co-written with Arcelio Garcia.
-Martin Cantu also has several songs featured on the 1998 album, Rocks The Rockies, a live Malo concert recording, recorded in Pueblo, Colorado.
-Since leaving Malo in 1998, Martin Cantu, now an ordained minister who pastors a Christian-based church in the San Francisco Bay Area called Praise Worship Center, continues to tour intensively as a music evangelist as well with his Latin/pop gospel band L-Rey (pronounced “El Rey”).
-Martin Cantu and L-Rey released a gospel rendition of Malo's "Suavecito" as a hymn titled "Jesucristo".
-In 1997, Paul Benavidez (1991 Star Seekers Southwest Male Vocalist Champion) joined Malo as co-lead vocalist along with Arcelio Garcia.